rackerlabs/technical-blog/content/blog/2020-05-02-configure-vs-code-for-azure-and-terraform/index.md

 ogTitle: "Configure Visual Studio Code for Azure and Terraform"
 ogDescription: "This post describes how to easily configure and use Visual Studio&reg; Code for Azure&reg; DevOps, Hashicorp&reg; Terraform&reg;, and Git repositories. "
+slug: "configure vs code for azure and terraform"
 ---

 This post describes how to easily configure and use Visual Studio&reg; Code (VS Code)